Atlas-Night-Out/Nightscout-xdrip-AAPS/docs/user-guide/xdrip/xdrip - install.md

 I will also add the video to Utube, but the links will not work from there so it will be better to use this Screencast link below! <br>

-I'm Also hoping Milos will like this too, and help me fit in a little bit better to getting the right informtion in on this site too due to my Grammer being terrible and I'm not as fast as teh rest of the Developers<br>
+I'm Also hoping Milos will like this too, and help me fit in a little bit better to getting the right informtion in on this site too due to my Grammer being terrible and I'm not as fast as the rest of the Developers<br>

 # **Xdrip  Install in 2025** - On my Screencast